aksommerville/fullmoon/README.md

 ## TODO

-- [ ] genioc input from window manager.
+- [ ] thumby timing
-- [ ] evdev
+- [ ] genioc timing
-- [x] Build-time image converter.
 - [ ] Map editor.
-- [ ] Software renderer.
 - [ ] Game logic.
+- [ ] evdev
+- [ ] Build for WebAssembly.
+- [ ] Web app to wrap the wasm build.
+- [ ] MacOS drivers (new IoC unit)
+- [ ] Windows drivers (genioc)
 - [ ] Audio: Are we doing audio at all?
 The Thumby is pretty limited.
 - [ ] PulseAudio driver.
 If we're still doing audio.
-- [ ] Build for WebAssembly.
-- [ ] Web app to wrap the wasm build.
-- [ ] MacOS drivers (new IoC unit)
-- [ ] Windows drivers (genioc)
 - [ ] Can I make a TTY driver for video and input?
 - [ ] Can we make this run on a 68k Mac?